COVID Distancing In Effect

-We have a bunch of good speakers lined up for 2020 so stay tuned for when they will be speaking.
-Tom and Jacob will talk about their experiences buying an RV9 and Lancair.
+We have a bunch of good speakers lined up for 2021 so stay tuned for when they will be speaking.
+Jacob will talk about his experience buying a Lancair.
 Jim Raticheck will be back to talk about more mods to his Lancair.
-We’re hoping to get a Sling builder to talk about his progress and Rob to talk about restoring Cessna 140s.
+We’re hoping to get a Sling here in May from Sling Academy in Long Beach.
+Morgan will be by to talk about wind, weather, and glider flying.
+And Paulo will be back to talk about his grant for research in unmanned aerial vehicle tech.

 T-Shirts are now available at CafePress